What Commissioners Will Be Looking for in High-Scoring Bids in 2026–2027

 - Transparent

 Pricing that is too low signals risk.
 Pricing that is too high fails VFM tests.
-The best-scoring bids evidence the reasoning behind the numbers.
+The best-scoring bids show the reasoning behind the numbers and link cost to: staffing, competence, governance, and outcomes.

 The providers who win the next commissioning cycle will be those who: